 Her interest in sound has spurred several projects including a series of photographs of municipal band shells which Bernard sees as an architecture of public exchange and The Inquisitive Musician, an adaptation of a 17th century German satire, Musicus Curiosus, or Battalus, the Inquisitive Musician; the Struggle for Precedence between the Kunst Pfeifer and the Common Players.
 The Inquisitive Musician pits itinerant “beer fiddlers” against the city sanctioned “Kunstpfeifer” in an argument over who has the right to perform and be compensated.
 Presented as a staged reading incorporating video and live music, The Inquisitive Musician has been performed in New York, in Los Angeles at the LA County Museum of Art, and most recently at the Stedelijk Museum in Amsterdam in June 2013.

-Bernard is a Adjunct Professor of Graduate Fine Art at Art Center College of Art and Design and was appointed the inaugural Ruffin Distinguished Artist-In-Residence at the University of Virginia for the academic year 2013/2014.
-She was a 2016 National Endowment for the Arts Fellow at the MacDowell Colony and will be in residence at the UCross Foundation in 2017.
+Bernard was an Adjunct Professor of Graduate Fine Art at Art Center College of Art and Design for 20 years and was appointed the inaugural Ruffin Distinguished Artist-In-Residence at the University of Virginia for the academic year 2013/2014.
+She was a 2016 National Endowment for the Arts Fellow at the MacDowell Colony and was in residence at the UCross Foundation in 2017.

-A solo exhibition of recent watercolors from VInland paired with the Los Angeles debut of the full 100 part Security Envelope Grid opens at Richard Telles Fine Art, Los Angeles in May 2017.
+A solo exhibition of watercolors from Vinland paired with the Los Angeles debut of the full 100 part Security Envelope Grid was exhibited at Richard Telles Fine Art, Los Angeles in 2017.
+The Security Envelope Grid was acquired by the Whitney Museum in 2019.
+She is a 2020 recipient of a Pollock Krasner Foundation grant.